TatuLund/hilla-demo/README.md

 - Responsive CSS using media queries
 - Setting tooltip formatter using additionalOptions for vaadin-charts
 - Using Lumo Badge
-- USing custom validator in binder
+- Using custom validator in binder
 - Theming with Lumo CSS custom properties
+- Date input in multiple formats

 ## Before running